JordiLazo/bittensor-mining-docs/README.md

 # 🧠 Bittensor Mining Docs

 Welcome to the **Bittensor Mining Docs** repository!
-This collection of guides is designed to help you get started with mining and contributing to the **Bittensor decentralized machine learning network**, from setting up your environment to launching your miner on various subnets — like [OpenKaito](https://www.kaito.ai/).
+This collection of guides is designed to help you get started with mining and contributing to the **Bittensor decentralized machine learning network**, from setting up your environment to launching your miner on various subnets.

 ---